PurpleTree HR logo

 • Contributions resume automatically after 2 years if the employee is still eligible

-This flexibility recognises that financial circumstances change—employees might need to suspend contributions temporarily during periods of financial difficulty.
+This flexibility recognises that financial circumstances change, and employees might need to suspend contributions temporarily during periods of financial difficulty.

 Auto enrolment brings significant new obligations and costs for Irish businesses.
 Here’s what you need to know: